Plain Language

 • Use active voice so the reader knows who does what.

-• Use verb-driven headings to convey order and make sure they’re tagged for accessibility reasons.
+• Use verb-driven headings to convey order.

 • Create negative (white) space.